ChiragMenariyaCJ/CyberSecurity/README.md

 MSc Cybersecurity
 GitHub: [ChiragMenariyaCJ](https://github.com/ChiragMenariyaCJ)

-> _"Cybersecurity is not just technology — it's mindset, discipline, and continuous learning."_
+> _"Cybersecurity is a discipline of mindset and continuous learning — and it becomes stronger when shared, not controlled."_
-> _"Cybersecurity knowledge grows when shared — not restricted."_